landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 1. Name: Water Sample Extraction
 2. Location: R:\projects\BrBoMaster\WaterQ\Documents
 3. Expected use: Cathy Thompson and Barbra Hubble
-4. Training: Shauna Thompson, the lab manager will handle training
+4. Training: Shauna Thompson, the lab manager, will handle training

 Water Quality Group (2):
 1. Name: Water Sample Analysis
 2. Location: R:\projects\BrBoMaster\WaterQ\Documents
 3. Expected use: Kathy Thomas and Patrick Pullman
-4. Training: Shauna Thompson, the lab manager will handle training
+4. Training: Shauna Thompson, the lab manager, will handle training

 Wetlands Survey Group:
 1. Name: Questionnaire Survey Protocol
 2. Location: R:\projects\BrBoMaster\ !!
 3. Expected use: Barbara Hubble
+4. Training: Barbara Hubble will train as necessary

 **New protocols:** *[For projects that involve the creation of routinely creating new protocols, describe the process of creating new protocols.]*

 Bird Survey Group:
-1. Process Modified Breeding Bird Survey
+1. Process: Modified Breeding Bird Survey
 2. Approval: Sam Singer will approve the protocol
-3. Tools *[If special tools will be used to create the protocol, specify]*
+3. Tools: GPS Unit, Understanding of the Breeding Bird Survey
-4. Storage  R:\projects\BrBoMaster\Birds
+4. Storage:  R:\projects\BrBoMaster\Birds
-5. Update *[How to update the protocol]*
+5. Update: A review of the modified breeding bird survey will be conducted after the first set of data collection.
+Updates or suggestions necessary after this point should go through Sam Singer
-6. Expected use Sam Singer and Arthur Chapman will use a breeding bird survey adjusted for smaller areas
+6. Expected: use Sam Singer and Arthur Chapman will use a breeding bird survey adjusted for smaller areas

-**Instrumentation:** *[Include relevant information about the instruments that will be used to collect data, like where to find instructions, maintenance to ensure that the sensors will work correctly, etc.]*
+**Instrumentation:**
+1. Meteorological Group: The WxPRO weather station with onboard memory will be used to collect the meteorological reading for the project.
+The user-manual provide by the company can be found with the unit which is stored in the CEOAS Machine and Technical Development Facility.
+The station contains enough onboard memory to last the duration of the study but should be checked monthly for functionality.
+The data should be checked and logged every 2 months by a member of the meteorological group.

+2. Bird Survey Group: GPS units and binoculars are stored in Sam Singer's office (538a Nash Hall).
+Charging/USB cable and instructions are provide in the GPS unit's box.

+3. Water Quality Group: The materials for the water collection kits can be found in Shauna Thompson's lab (Gilbert 193).
+Provided with the kit are instructions on how to collect ideal samples.
+This lab also contains the equipment for processing and recording the samples once they are obtained.
+Talk to Shauna or one of the lab technicians before using any microscopes and for more instructions.

+4. Wetlands Survey Group: Please see Barbra Hubble for any necessary instruments.

 **Software:** *[Include relevant information about the software that will be used to generate data.
 Where to access the documentation.
 Intellectual property information about the software to be aware of. ]*
+1. Meteorological Group: Up-to-date Software for the meterological data can be found in the group's GitHub Repository: https://github.com/OSUMetero/BrianWetlands

+2. Bird Survey Group: Software for importing the data from the GPS units can be found on any computer in the Digital Earth Lab.

+3. Area Map Group: ArcGIS Pro is available on all computers in the Digital Earth Lab or through Citrix.

 ## Data Documentation
 ###### *Instructions*